Lall-091/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 Create a new Python project using Visual Studio Code.

-1. Open Visual Studio Code and create a new folder for your project and change directory into it.
+1. Open Visual Studio Code, create a new folder for your project, and change to that directory.

     ```Cmd
     mkdir python-sql-azure